idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step09_hpmr.md

 ### Notes

 Here we explain the concept of subdomain swaps.
 By default, when 2D elements are extruded to 3D using [AdvancedExtruderGenerator.md], they retain the same subdomain IDs as their original 2D elements.
 In the 3D HPMR, distinct subdomain IDs are required for the upper and lower reflector regions, as well as for the core center region.
-This can be achieved using the subdomain swap function in the [AdvancedExtruderGenerator.md] through the `subdomain_swaps` parameter.
-Each element of the `subdomain_swaps` vector contains subdomain remapping information for a specific elevation, with the first element representing the initial extruded elevation.
-For instance, a 2D moderator mesh with block ID `100` can be extruded to 3D using the following `subdomain_swaps`: `'100 1000; 100 100; 100 1000'`, where `1000` is the block ID of the reflector.
+This can be achieved using the subdomain swap function in the [AdvancedExtruderGenerator.md] through the [!param](/Mesh/AdvancedExtruderGenerator/subdomain_swaps) parameter.
+Each element of the [!param](/Mesh/AdvancedExtruderGenerator/subdomain_swaps) vector contains subdomain remapping information for a specific elevation, with the first element representing the initial extruded elevation.
+For instance, a 2D moderator mesh with block ID `100` can be extruded to 3D using the following [!param](/Mesh/AdvancedExtruderGenerator/subdomain_swaps): `'100 1000; 100 100; 100 1000'`, where `1000` is the block ID of the reflector.
 The generated mesh will be defined to be three layers with the upper and bottom meshes of block ID `1000` and the center region maintain the block ID of `100`.
 The resulting mesh will have three layers, with the top and bottom layers having a block ID of `1000` (reflector), while the central region retains the block ID of `100` (moderator).

 ### Example